-No doubt, viewing excessive television violence can have a detrimental effect over time, particularly on children.
+Undoubtedly, viewing excessive television violence can have a detrimental effect over time, particularly on children.
 They’re often excellent mimics.
 The world is not just influenced by television anymore.
 The Internet has become a steady source of entertainment.
-Adults have to be careful about what they put out since children quickly learn to gain access.
-Videos on popular sites like Youtube, Instagram, Tik-Tok, and Facebook feature scores of adults partaking in questionable “challenges,” creating their own fan films, and re-enacting scenes from famous movies and shows.
-Other video forum sites show clips and images of horrific acts of violence and accidents.
-The mainstream news media runs violent footage, sometimes 24-hours a day.
+Adults must be careful about what they put out since children quickly learn to gain access.
+Videos on popular sites like Youtube, Instagram, TikTok, and Facebook feature scores of adults participating in questionable “challenges,” creating fan films, and re-enacting scenes from famous movies and shows.
+Other video forum sites show clips and images of horrific violence and accidents.
+The mainstream news media runs violent footage, sometimes 24 hours a day.
 In some instances, movies and television shows become the “Strawman” for political and social debates when individual acts of violence are perpetrated in real life.

-Adults are responsible for their choices and parents accountable for stepping in and making their own television judgment calls.
-They should take an active interest in their child’s viewing habits, rather than presume that because it’s labeled “made for kids,” that it doesn’t contain violence.
+Adults are responsible for their choices, and parents are accountable for stepping in and making their television judgment calls.
+They should take an active interest in their child’s viewing habits rather than presume that because it’s labeled “made for kids,” it doesn’t contain violence.

 The average viewers, especially children, are not ticking boxes or keeping a written list.
-Not unless they’re hoping to get those Nielson rating dollars through yearly surveys.
+Not unless they hope to get those Nielson rating dollars through yearly surveys.
 The bottom line is that viewers want to relax and enjoy programs, not count how many gunshots or bombs they may have heard “in the distance.”

 It’s understandable why violence reports from the NCTV or NIMH carried weight with the mainstream.
 In 1982, television didn’t have a rating system.
 From 1982 – 1993, the NCTV data found children’s programs across the 4 major TV networks too violent, curiously making it the most violent television genre.
 Over the decade, they cited that the average number of violent acts per hour was 22.4, compared to 8.6 for adult programs aired during the same period.